BRUTEUdesc/AlmanaqueBrute/Estruturas de Dados/Fenwick Tree/README.en.md

 # [Fenwick Tree](fenwick_tree.cpp)

-Queries and updates the sum of a interval
+Queries and updates the sum of a interval.

+The array must be 1-indexed.

 * Time complexity (Pré-processamento): O(N * log(N))